AndreWerneck/documentation_fast_searcher/README.md

 python src/build_index.py
 ```

 This will process and chunk the raw documents, compute embeddings, and store chunks, indexes and metadata in the data/ folder.
-As by default I'm using semantic chunking it will take around 4 minutes for the this step (as for my machine Macbook Air M4 16gb ram 256 ssd).
+As by default I'm using semantic chunking it will take between 4 and 8 minutes for the this step (as for my machine Macbook Air M4 16gb ram 256 ssd).

 ### Running the QA Pipeline